 Introduction to being a steward

-This online Bible study is the second in a series of studies on money, finances, and possessions.
+This online Bible study is part of a series of studies on money and finances.
 More detailed information on these topics can be found in the book Putting Money in its Place.
-(This book, although written for married couples, has much information that also helps singles handle their finances.)
+(Although written for married couples, the practical, scriptural information in this book also applies to single people who want to handle their finances in a biblical manner.)

 Realize that you are a steward

 You are a steward, or manager, to whom God has entrusted a portion of his riches.
 You have the privilege—and responsibility—of taking care of his property and spending his money in ways that please him.

 Recognizing that you are a steward can change your outlook in many ways.
 Instead of asking, “What do I want to buy?” ask, “Lord, how do you want me to use your resources?”

 Does the knowledge that you are a steward and don’t actually own anything make you feel sad or insignificant?
 It shouldn’t.
 God created you and loves you so much that he entrusted some of his riches to your care.
 Looking at your finances this way can be an exciting journey.